SallaApp/laravel-starter-kit/README.md

 ### Refreshing a Token

 Access tokens expire after one week.
-Once expired, you will have to refresh a user’s access token. you can easly request an new access token via the current refresh token for any user like this
+Once expired, you will have to refresh a user’s access token. you can easily request a new access token via the current refresh token for any user like this

 ```php
 try {